 The 2020s brought gold back into the spotlight.
 As COVID-19 froze economies, central banks responded with unprecedented levels of monetary and fiscal stimulus, triggering fears of long-term inflation and dollar debasement.

-- 2022–2024: Central banks bought a record 1,000+ metric tons of gold annually.
+- 2022–2024: Central banks around the world increased their gold purchases dramatically and collectively acquired a record 1,000 metric tons of gold annually.

 Geopolitical Unrest: Russia-Ukraine war, Middle East instability, U.S.-China tensions.